datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 > Once when Paichang gave a series of talks, a certain old man was always there listening together with the monks.
 When they left, he would leave too.
 One day, however, he remained behind.

-"**One day, however, he remained behind.**" - This sentence alone can raise so many questions.
-What happened **that** day?
-Why is that day different from the day before?
-Was Hyakujo teaching on a specific topic?
-Or did the old man feel he needed to ask a question that day?
-Why wouldn't he ask that question the day before?
-What is the cause leading to this old man asking the most pressing question of his existence on that particular day?
+"**One day, however, he remained behind.**" - This sentence alone can raise so many questions:
+- What happened that day?
+Why is **that day** different from the day before?
+- Was Hyakujo teaching on a specific topic that the old man found interesting?
+Which topic?
+- Or did the old man feel he just needed to ask a question that day whatever the topic was?
+Why that day?
+- Why wouldn't he ask that question the day before? the day after?
+- The old man uses **that day** to ask the most pressing question of his existence... does it mean anything that it happened that particular day?
 This day will be important.
 We're talking about the day of the old man's enlightenment.
 Conditions on that day seemed more favorable for him than the day before.
 Why and how?

 Once you deep dive like this, reading from the beginning again brings a lot more opportunities to contemplate causality.